Reading:

 Walmart is one of the most popular and biggest retailers that benefit from a price match policy.
 It is an integral component of the company’s price management strategy.
 However, the company has started doing it from its own websites.

-Reports show that customers that shop at Walmart still get the best price but in a limited number of stores.
+Reports show that customers who shop at Walmart still get the best price but in a limited number of stores.
 Walmart changes its price management strategies occasionally, leading to improved business operations and higher profitability.

 At the same time, the company focuses on its customers, allowing them to purchase its products for a reasonable price.
 This strategy has benefited Walmart and its customers for many years, and the company makes efforts to maintain customer loyalty.